ninadkgaikwad/ninadkgaikwad.github.io/_pages/about.md

 ### Other Interests

-- Playing Guitar and listening to rock
+- Playing Guitar and listening to music
 - Playing Table-Tennis
 - Cooking